 From the implementation point of view, D6.1 stands for RQS (Requirements Quality Suite) to analyse correctness properties out of requirements.
-In D6.2, the input artefacts have been redefined, so that the tool becomes VERIFICATION Studio to analyse not only requirements but also another artefact types (enumerated in 3.1.2.2).
+In D6.2, the input artefacts have been redefined, so that the tool becomes VERIFICATION Studio to analyse not only requirements but also another artefact types (enumerated in a previous section).
 Also, the properties to analyse are redefined in D6.2 to include completeness and consistency checklists.